hzaatiti-NYU/meg-pipeline/docs/source/index.rst

   :width: 400
   :alt: AI generated MEG-system image

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`megsystem` section for further information, including how to :ref:`installation` the project.

 .. note::